herzbube/littlego-usermanual/AuthoringContent.md

 See the [Hugo docs](https://gohugo.io/methods/shortcode/relref/) for details.

+## Using the "img" shortcode

+When the Geekdoc theme's "img" shortcode is used the shortcode's "size" property should be set to "origin", if possible, to prevent Hugo from resizing the image.

+Especially in the case of `GIF` files the resized image file can be **a lot** larger than the original.

 ## Screenshot files

 Taking a screenshot from the simulator results in a `PNG` file.
 To reduce the size of the Git repo, convert the screenshot to `JPG` format.
 Even with a high quality setting the resulting `JPG` file will take only about 25-30% of the original `PNG` file's size.